luuu-xu/portfolio-website/src/content/remove-escape/remove-escape.md

 publishedAt: 2022-4-13
 ---

-I was checking my [Odinbook](https://odinbook-client-production-9219.up.railway.app/) (Facebook-clone) website after deployment where some posts and comments made from nice fellows on [The Odin Project](https://www.theodinproject.com), I found an error in one post content:
+I was checking my [Odinbook](https://odinbook-client-production-9219.up.railway.app/) (Facebook-clone) website after deployment, where some posts and comments were made by nice fellow users on [The Odin Project](https://www.theodinproject.com), I found an error in one post content:

 ![&#x27; error](../blogImages/remove-escape/user_post_escape_error.png)